 If you run your own food truck, your insurance has to be a top priority, after the menu of course.
 Why?
 Well, because you’re not only a restaurant with flames and sharp knives, but you’re also a truck that drives places.

 Fortunately, our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a hand-picked selection of top insurance policies to cover both your business and your employees.

 Food truck liability insurance, or concessionaires insurance, can help you prepare your business for all types of liability risks.
 For example, in one case, the owner of an alcohol concession stand was found guilty for the injury of a 7-year-old girl by one of the stand's customers in a drunk driving case.
-Other liability scenarios include:

 Remember that customers can sue you for damages and injuries that you might not be aware you caused.
 Protect yourself from liability lawsuits with the right business insurance to cover your bottom line.

 Your insurance package should include a range of coverages, including:

 - General liability: This broad based coverage is critical for all businesses, and covers your liability in the event that you or an employee are responsible for damage or injury to a third-party.